RIKEN-RCCS/lens3/v2/doc/user-guide.md

 Multiplexer forwards access requests to a backend S3 server instance by looking at a bucket name.
-Multiplexer determines the target backend using an association of a bucket.
+Multiplexer determines the target backend using an association of a bucket and a pool.
 This association is stored in the keyval-db.

 Multiplexer is also in charge of starting and stopping a backend S3 server instance.
 Multiplexer starts a backend on receiving an access request, and after a while, Multiplexer stops the instance when it becomes idle.
-Multiplexer starts a backend as a user process using "sudo".
+Multiplexer runs a backend as a user process using "sudo".

 ### Registrar

 Registrar provides management of buckets.
-A bucket pool is a unit of management in Lens3 and corresponds to a single backend.
-A user first creates a bucket pool, then registers buckets to the pool.
+A pool is a unit of management in Lens3 and it corresponds to a single backend.
+A user first creates a pool, then registers buckets to the pool.

-### Bucket Pool State
+### Pool State

-A bucket pool is a management unit of S3 buckets in Lens3 and it has a state reflecting the state of a backend as "minio-state".
+A pool has a state reflecting the state of a backend as "minio-state".

-Bucket pool state is:
+Pool states are:

 - __READY__ and __INITIAL__ indicate a service is usable.
 It does not necessarily mean a backend is running.
 READY and INITIAL are